ULL-ESIT-PL/babel-learning/README.md

 console.log(a[5]);  // 25 (porque 5 * 5 = 25)
 ```

-See [/src/array-else/README.md](/src/array-else/README.md) for an example of how to use Adrian's transpiler.
+See [/src/array-else/README.md](/src/array-else/README.md) to know more about Adrian's transpiler.

 ## Pablo's Final Degree Project